nusco/narjillos/backlog.md

   Consider using a one-record table with a blob

 + Save event log instead of current state
-  Then have an external program, maybe in Elixir, to process stats
+  Maybe.
+Then have an external program, maybe in Elixir, to process stats.

 + Move from SQLite to H2
+  Maybe.
 As suggested by Cipster.
 Ask him for advantages.

 ##Advanced Body Plans